mauroboffardi/decathlon/README.md

 - Added derby.jar (embedded version) in WEB-INF/lib of the project.
 - Implemented a connection in context.xml, and a custom ServletContextListener (that is run at Tomcat startup) to initialize the DB at Startup
 - Shared first version of the code to a repository on GitHub
 - Created webapp framework with header and footer
+- Added configuration of database location

 ### TODO